 This may seem to be a minor point, but I talk a lot about website design and use of white space in inquiry calls.
 Frequently companies show me beautiful wireframe designs for a new portal that include large graphics, icons, or big blocks of white space.
 While I agree they look great, they aren’t functional, because you are forcing the actual content (such as search results) “below the fold,” meaning the customer has to scroll down to see the information.
 Any website design that requires scrolling to see the bulk of the content is only going to frustrate users and prevent adoption.

 In general, try to use a tab paradigm to avoid scrolling as much as possible, and never use right/left scrolling, which just confuses people.
 If users have to scroll to the right to see information, I can guarantee that many—if not most—customers will never know the content is there.
 Balancing sexy UI elements with usability creates a lot of conflicts when creating a new customer portal, but in my opinion, usability should win out every time.

-Post Date: December 1, 2015
+December 1, 2015

-John Ragsdale is the distinguished vice president of technology research, for TSIA.
+John Ragsdale is a distinguished researcher and the vice president of technology ecosystems for TSIA.
 His area of expertise is in creating strategies for improving the service operations and overall customer experience by leveraging innovative technology.
-Ragsdale drives TSIA’s highly regarded technology research agenda, delivering insightful, thought-leadership research and analysis on the most pressing business issues facing services leaders to enable them to better plan and execute their service strategies.
+John works closely with TSIA’s partner ecosystem, identifying leading and emerging technology vendors whose products help solve the key business challenges faced by TSIA members.
 He is also author of the book, Lessons Unlearned, which chronicles his 25-year career inside the customer service industry.

-The Technology Services Industry Association (TSIA) is dedicated to helping services organizations large and small grow and advance in the technology industry.
+The Technology & Services Industry Association (TSIA) is dedicated to helping technology and services organizations large and small grow and advance in the technology industry.
 Find out how you can achieve success, too.
 Call us at (858) 674-5491 or we can call you.